August 21, 2014

 Method:

-2. In a medium-sized skillet toast the flour for about 5 minutes over medium heat, stirring frequently, until the edges turn a light golden brown.
+2. In a medium-sized skillet, toast the flour over medium heat for about 5 minutes, stirring frequently, until the edges turn a light golden brown.

-4. Spread 1/2 of the batter on the bottom of the serving platter and arrange the stuffed dates in a single layer on the dish.
+4. Spread 1/2 of the warm flour-butter mixture evenly on th bottom of the serving platter.
+Arrange the stuffed dates in a single layer over it.

-5. Spread the remaining batter over the dates, gently press down.
-Garnish with pistachios.
-Let cool for a couple of hours.
+5. Spread the remaining mixture over the dates, smoothing the top gently and pressing down lightly. sprinkle with crushed pistachios.
+Let cool for a couple of hours before serving..

 Enjoy!